akashpawar6474/DSA_Problem_Solving_Part2/README.md

 406. Smallest String With A Given Numeric Value => this is classic Observation based problem VVIMP
 407. Previous smaller element, Next Greater Element => very simple problem using stack
 408. Broken Calculator => this is reverse thinking problem
+409. Maximal Rectangle => using largest historgram problem we can solve this